googleapis/google-cloud-python/packages/pandas-gbq/README.rst

 |Build Status| |Version Status| |Coverage Status|

-**pandas-gbq** is a package providing an interface to the Google Big Query interface from pandas
+**pandas-gbq** is a package providing an interface to the Google BigQuery API from pandas

 Installation